serg-yalosovetsky/certbot-dns-admtools/README.rst

-certbot-dns-ispconfig
+certbot-dns-admtools
 =====================

-ISPConfig_ DNS Authenticator plugin for Certbot
+adm.tools DNS Authenticator plugin for Certbot

-This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the ISPConfig Remote API.
+This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the adm.tools Remote API.

-Configuration of ISPConfig
+Configuration of adm.tools
 ---------------------------

 In the `System -> Remote Users` you have to have a user, with the following rights